llvm/llvm-project/llvm/docs/HowToUpdateDebugInfo.rst

 A transformation should merge instruction locations if it replaces multiple instructions with one or more new instructions, *and* the new instruction(s) produce the output of more than one of the original instructions.
-The API to use is ``Instruction::applyMergedLocation``, and the new location for each new instruction should be a merge of the locations of all the instructions whose output is produced the new instructions; typically, this includes any instruction being RAUWed by a new instruction, and excludes any instruction that only produces an intermediate value used by the RAUWed instruction.
+The API to use is ``Instruction::applyMergedLocation``.
+For each new instruction I, its new location should be a merge of the locations of all instructions whose output is produced by I. Typically, this includes any instruction being RAUWed by a new instruction, and excludes any instruction that only produces an intermediate value used by the RAUWed instruction.

 The purpose of this rule is to ensure that a) the single merged instruction has a location with an accurate scope attached, and b) to prevent misleading